-In the United States, Snap-on offers financing through SOC and provides financing for the majority of new contracts originated by SOC.
+In the United States, Snap-on offers financing through SOC and provides financing for new contracts originated by SOC.
 Financing revenue from contract originations owned by SOC is recognized by SOC over the life of the contracts, with interest computed on the average daily balances of the underlying contracts.